code2prince/Furniture-Store/README.md

 # Furniture-Store
 Furniture-Store is for wooden furniture

-## This is based on Javascript, HTML CSS and NOde js
+## This is based on Javascript, HTML CSS and Node js